 Mileage that is driven for a district sanctioned purpose in an employee's personal vehicle shall be reimbursed provided appropriate documentation is submitted establishing the date and time, place, and purpose of the travel.
-Mileage shall be reimbursed at the current rate authorized by the state/IRS and shall be based on the shortest, most reasonable, route available.
+Mileage shall be reimbursed at the current rate of \$0.42 per mile and shall be based on the approved district mileage chart.